Easy Orange Marmalade

 Step 1: Prepare the Fruit

-Place the chopped oranges and lemon in a medium saucepan.
-Pour in the water and bring to a simmer over medium heat.
-Once it starts simmering, turn off the heat, cover the saucepan, and let it sit for at least 24 hours.
-This step helps extract pectin from the fruit, softens the peel, and reduces bitterness.
+Place all the chopped oranges and lemon into a medium, non-reactive saucepan (such as stainless steel or enamel).
+Pour in the water.
+Bring the mixture to a simmer over medium heat.
+As soon as it begins to simmer, turn off the heat, place a lid on the saucepan, and let it sit at room temperature for 24 hours.
+This soaking step is crucial—it softens the peel and extracts the maximum amount of natural pectin, which is the key to a perfectly set marmalade.

 Step 4: Add Sugar and Thicken